Juneo-io/juneogo/chains/atomic/README.md

 - Confirm the UTXO is present in shared memory from the `sourceChain`
 - Confirm that no blocks in processing between the block containing this tx and the last accepted block attempt to spend the same UTXO
-- Confirm that the `sourceChain` is an eligible source, which means at least that it is on the same supernet
+- Confirm that the `sourceChain` is an eligible source, which means at least that it is on the same subnet

 Once the block is accepted, then the atomic UTXOs spent by the transaction will be consumed and removed from shared memory.
 It's important to note that because we remove UTXOs from shared memory when the transaction is accepted, we need to verify that any processing ancestor of the block we're verifying does not conflict with the atomic UTXOs that are being spent by this block.
 It is not sufficient to check that the atomic UTXO we want to spend is present in shared memory when the block is verified because there may be another block that has not yet been accepted, which attempts to spend the same atomic UTXO.